ecward/RCV_course/README.md

   vision algorithms for use in higher level behaviors.
-For this project my primary goal is to implement and test base-line methods based on a time-gap model for junction navigation and if possible test my own research on the RCV.
+For this project my primary goal is to implement and test base-line methods based on a time-gap model for junction navigation and if possible test my own ideas based on simulation of driver behavior on the RCV.

 * Niclas: Previously my work has focused on path generation in unstructured areas such as parking lots or open pit mining areas.
 In